Fenced Frame

 is ad component

-Note: When true, this fenced frame config reprsents an ad component.
+Note: When true, this fenced frame config represents an ad component.
 An ad component can be used to construct ads composed of multiple pieces.
 See the Protected Audience explainer.
 For an ad component, event reporting is handled differently.
 See the Fenced Frame Ads Reporting explainer that describes this.

 2.3.4.
 The fenced frame config instance struct